 Rhythm

-Same as humans, organisations develop habits around cyclic events.
+Teams, as well as humans, develop habits around cyclic events.
 A good process must cultivate good habits and establish a certain rhythm of work.
-When a team delivers changes continuously every quarter or every month positive feedback loops help get them better and better with each iteration.
+When a team delivers changes continuously every quarter or every month it gains self-confidence and continuously improves thanks to the feedback loops.
 This creates a momentum for high-impact work.

 Ever changing process

-No process can be perfect from scratch.
-Any rules need continuous adjustments and changes as the organisation and environment changes.
-As it follows from the “principles over process” rule - it is important to stick to core principles when making process changes.
+No process can be perfect from the first version.
+Any rules need continuous adjustments and changes as the team and the environment it works in changes.
+Put principles behind your process over the process itself.
+It is important to maintain the core principles while continuously improving the process.
 However, principles by themselves cannot replace a process.
-At any given moment of time it is important to have a specific process.
-Any changes to the process must be made explicitly even if it still follows the same principles.
+At any given moment you should have a specific process.
+And any changes to that process must be made explicitly and in an agreement with the existing principles.